This article is part of a larger series on Retail Management.

-Shopify is arguably the most user-friendly ecommerce platform out there.
-It’s basically the WordPress for online retailers.
-Its entire feature set is accessible from every window of the interface, and all the tools are easily learned and used.
+Shopify is arguably the most user-friendly ecommerce platform out there—it’s WordPress for online retailers.
+Its entire feature set is accessible from every interface window, and all the tools are quickly learned and used.
 If you have any trouble with Shopify’s toolset, there’s a wealth of help options that will show you exactly how things are done.

-Both Shopify and BigCommerce provide you with tools to create a fully customized online store, but user reviews show that Shopify provides more variety when it comes to template designs.
+Both Shopify and BigCommerce provide you with tools to create a fully customized online store.
+Still, user reviews show that Shopify offers more variety in template designs.
 However, BigCommerce has an edge with its website editing tool.

 Both Shopify and BigCommerce provide a selection of free and paid themes.
-Shopify themes offer more variety when it comes to design than BigCommerce’s themes.
-Common feedback about BigCommerce themes is that they differ only in colors.
+Shopify themes offer more variety in design; common feedback about BigCommerce themes is that they differ only in colors.

-When it comes to editing, BigCommerce’s page builder uses a drag-and-drop interface that allows you to easily edit and see changes in real time.
-In Shopify, the native editor is a WYSIWYG editor.
-A workaround for most users is to install a paid third-party app called DragDropr, an integration that activates a drag-and-drop builder to your website theme.
+When it comes to editing, BigCommerce’s page builder uses a drag-and-drop interface that will enable you to edit and see changes in real time easily.

 CSV and XML